-Shreeya Sinha is an award-winning journalist and a Senior Staff Editor at The New York Times International desk, where she creates and produces engaging multimedia and social packages including graphics, video, photos and interactivity, with over 45 correspondents across 30 countries, for print, web, mobile and social platforms.
-She won the Times’ Deadliner Award twice for digital coverage of Nelson Mandela’s death and the turmoil in Egypt.
+Shreeya Sinha is an award-winning journalist and a Senior Staff Editor at The New York Times International desk, where she creates and produces engaging digital packages including graphics, videos, photos and interactivity, with over 75 correspondents across 30 international bureaus, for print, web, mobile and social platforms.

-She was also an Adjunct Faculty Professor at CUNY Graduate School of Journalism, where she taught a course on the fundamentals of multimedia and interactive storytelling, ranging from reporting and producing stories across multiple platforms, building and engaging an audience on social, to analyzing business trends and publishing technologies.
+As an Adjunct Faculty Professor at CUNY Graduate School of Journalism, she also taught the fundamentals of multimedia and interactive storytelling.

-Shreeya grew up in India, Nigeria, Zimbabwe, Vietnam, Bangladesh, and the foothills of the Indian Himalayas.
+Shreeya grew up in India, Nigeria, Zimbabwe, Vietnam and Bangladesh.
 She received her master’s degree with honors from the Columbia University Graduate School of Journalism and a bachelor’s in Politics and International Relations from Brandeis University.